emtneutrino/races/README.md

    - You can increase or decrease the radius of an existing waypoint in the world, but not in the waypoint map.
 There are minimum and maximum radius limits to waypoints.
 To increase the radius of the waypoint, select the waypoint, then press 'Up Arrow' on a keyboard or DPAD up.
 To decrease the radius of the waypoint, select the waypoint, then press 'Down Arrow' on a keyboard or DPAD down.
 When in a race, a player has passed a waypoint if they pass within the radius of the waypoint.
 The waypoint will disappear and the next waypoint will appear.

    - For multi-lap races, the start and finish must be the same waypoint.
 Select the finish waypoint (white checkered flag) first, then select the start waypoint (green checkered flag).
-The original start waypoint (green checkered flag) will become a start/finish waypoint (yellow checkered flag).
+The original start waypoint (green checkered flag) will become a start/finish waypoint (orange checkered flag).
 The original finish waypoint (white checkered flag) will become a blue numbered waypoint.

-   - You can separate the start/finish waypoint (yellow checkered flag) in one of two ways.
-The first way is by selecting the start/finish waypoint (yellow checkered flag) first, then selecting the highest numbered blue waypoint.
+   - You can separate the start/finish waypoint (orange checkered flag) in one of two ways.
+The first way is by selecting the start/finish waypoint (orange checkered flag) first, then selecting the highest numbered blue waypoint.
 The start/finish waypoint will become the start waypoint (green checkered flag).
 The highest numbered blue waypoint will become the finish waypoint (white checkered flag).
 The second way is by unselecting any waypoints and adding a new waypoint.
 The start/finish waypoint will become the start waypoint (green checkered flag).
 The added waypoint will become the finish waypoint (white checkered flag).

    - Type **`/races clear`** to clear all waypoints, except registration waypoints.
 You cannot clear waypoints if you have joined a race.
 Leave the race or finish it first.